With its strict one-design format the RC44 class is as level a playing field as you could wish to find in international yacht racing.

-Chris Bake, owner of Team Aqua and three times RC44 Tour champion, comments on the secret behind his teams success "We spend a lot of time on boat set up and getting the boat in good condition for racing, knowing there are no equipment issues allows us to really focus on boat speed and crew work which has been one of our priorities this year.
+Chris Bake, owner of Team Aqua and four times RC44 Tour champion, comments on the secret behind his teams success "We spend a lot of time on boat set up and getting the boat in good condition for racing, knowing there are no equipment issues allows us to really focus on boat speed and crew work.”

 The RC44 Championship Tour 2014 comprises five events and at the end of the Tour series two champions are crowned: